civic-data-design-lab/vida-migrante/README.md

 http://localhost:5173 to see the website.

-**Note:** To expose the localhost server to the internet (so you can test your changes on your phone), use the following steps.
+**Note:** To expose the localhost server to the internet (so you can test your changes on your phone without having to redeploy), use the following steps.

 0. Install the [`ngrok` CLI tool](https://ngrok.com/download).
 This tool creates a secure private tunnel to the cloud, giving you a publicly-accessible URL